Richard Cooey: Case

 Early on the morning of September 1, 1986, Cooey, Dickens and Kenneth Horonetz Jr. were throwing chunks of concrete off the Stoner Street Bridge onto U.S. Interstate 77 in Akron.
 One of the chunks thrown by Dickens struck the vehicle of a University of Akron student, 21-year-old Wendy Offredo.
 Also in the vehicle was another student, 20-year-old Dawn McCreery.

-Pretending to rescue both students, the three men actually ended up kidnapping them.
+Pretending to rescue both students, the two men actually ended up kidnapping them.
 Cooey, then age 19, and Dickens, age 17, took the women to a field behind the Rolling Acres Mall where they raped, stabbed, and tortured them for three and a half hours, eventually choking and bludgeoning them to death and abandoning the bodies.
 They also carved X's into the victims' abdomens.
 Cooey and Dickens each blamed the other for the actual murders, Horonetz having left the car before the violence began.
 Cooey bragged about the murders to close friends and was eventually turned in to authorities.
 He was convicted on November 14, 1986, and sentenced to death.
 Dickens, who was a minor at the time of the murders, could not be sentenced to death under Ohio laws, and As of 2024 is serving a life sentence in prison.
 Horonetz, then age 18, and another suspect, Terry Grant, age 19, were charged with obstruction of justice in the case for participating in the destruction of evidence.
 Grant was sentenced to two years' probation.
 Horonetz was released on parole after serving one year of a three-to-fifteen year prison sentence for felonious assault.
 Cooey later claimed that he did not kill or beat anyone.
 He admitted to raping the women, claiming he did "rape under duress".
 He also stated that he was under the influence of alcohol and illegal drugs, such as cocaine and opium, at the time.